orbitbot/web-mqtt-client/README.md

 ## Under development, but usable

-Example use under the `demo/` folder, while documentation is missing.
+Example use under the `demo/` folder and partially in tests, while documentation is missing.

 Motivation